Components

 </component>

-Styles, Constants, and custom API can also be described in the XML files.
+Styles, Constants, and a custom API can also be described in the XML files.

-These registration functions process the XML data and store relevant information internally.
-This is required to make LVGL recognize the Component by name.
+These registration functions process the XML data and store relevant information internally by name.
+When loaded from a file, the file name is used as the Component name.

 Note that the "A:" in the above path is a file system "driver identifier letter" from File System (lv_fs_drv) and used accordingly.
 See that documentation for details.